Print a copy of the page (2019-2020)

-- You are responsible for checking your UH email account (hawaii.edu) for communications from Leeward CC’s Financial Aid Office.
+- You are responsible for checking your UH email account (hawaii.edu) for communications from our office.

 - Financial aid awards are ultimately based on the number of credits you are enrolled for (enrollment level).
 However, your initial award offer is based on full time enrollment, unless you are nearing your maximum timeframe (SAP).
 Awards may be reduced for enrollment levels less than full time.
-If you change your enrollment level (add or drop classes) after your aid has been disbursed, you may be required to pay back to the aid programs and/or have an outstanding obligation to the institution.
+If you change your enrollment level (add or drop classes) after your aid has been disbursed, you may be required to repay the aid programs and/or have an outstanding obligation to the institution.
 Enrollment levels are listed below.

 - The basic assumption is that you will attend school for the entire enrollment/payment period(s).
-If you do not begin attendance, or complete courses for which you received aid, you will be subject to a Federal Return of Title IV Funds calculation and may be required to repay a portion or all of the aid received for the semester.
-The full Return of Title IV Funds Policy may be viewed at http://www.leeward.hawaii.edu/finaid-return-title-iv-funds-policy.
-You are responsible for informing Leeward CC’s Financial Aid Office if you completely withdraw or stop attending classes.
+If you do not begin attendance or complete courses for which you received aid, you will be subject to a Federal Return of Title IV Funds calculation and may be required to repay a portion or all of the aid received for the semester.

-- If you are concurrently enrolled or are enrolled in Distance Education courses at other University of Hawaii community colleges, and would like Leeward CC’s Financial Aid Office to consider enrollment in those course(s) as part of your total enrollment, you must:
+- If you are concurrently enrolled or are enrolled in Distance Education courses at other University of Hawaii Campuses, and would like our office to consider enrollment in those course(s) as part of your total enrollment, you must:

-- Be enrolled for at least one course at Leeward CC;
+- Be enrolled for at least one course with Leeward CC;

 - Ensure the other course(s) apply to your Leeward CC degree; and

-- You are required to inform Leeward CC’s Financial Aid Office if you receive outside resources (all scholarships or financial resources not administered by Leeward CC’s Financial Aid Office).
+- You are required to inform our office if you receive outside resources (all scholarships or financial resources not administered by Leeward CC’s Financial Aid Office).
 An adjustment to your award may be necessary to reflect the increase of your resources.